openconfig/reference/rpc/gnmi/README.md

 This directory contains a reference [protobuf3](https://github.com/google/protobuf/) service definition for the gRPC Network Management Interface (gNMI).
-This service provides an interface via which a network management system can interact with a network element.
+This service defines an interface for a network management system to interact with a network element.

 The repository contents are as follows:
  * Reference protobuf - [gnmi.proto](gnmi.proto).